- Duration: 2 Days / 1 Night

 - Tour Type: Private

-Two Days Cairo and Alexandria Tour from Aswan By Plane
+Two Days to Cairo and Alexandria from Aswan By Plane

 The purest manifestations of enticement and amazement are found between the sand and the water.
-With our two-day Cairo and Alexandria tour, which departs from Aswan by aircraft, you can see the magnificent landmarks that showcase the magnificence of the ancient Egyptian civilization.
+With our two-day Cairo and Alexandria from Aswan, which is by aircraft, you can see the magnificent landmarks that showcase the magnificence of the ancient Egyptian civilization.
 Between the dunes of Cairo and the waves of Alexandria, you will create lifelong memories and learn what the word adventure really means.
 Find out more about the magnificent Giza Pyramids, the Great Sphinx, the Valley Temple, the Alexandria Library, the Qaitbay Citadel, the stunning Pompey’s Pillar, and many more Egyptian wonders.

 - Pickup & drop-off services at your hotel/Nile Cruise in Aswan.